simon-bourne/MosquitoNet/docs/source/introduction.rst

 Example
 -------

 This example shows most of the features of MosquitoNet.
-For a gentler introduction, see Getting Started.
+For a gentler introduction, see :doc:`gettingStarted`.

 .. literalinclude:: ../examples/Introductory.cpp
    :language: c++